Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ### <a id="Touchpoints"></a>Touchpoints ###

 Touchpoints are the more granular entities of the PathPoint model.
 TouchPoints do behave more like a specific browser application or APM (Application Monitor).
-The health status of a Touchpoint will be linked to its error rate and latency.

 Touchpoints do also hold individual Health, Status, Performance, Count and even Business knowledge of a specific data object, environment, app, device, API or service.
 Additionally every Touchpoint can be tuned and modified to fit a specific journey’s goal.